EdenShapiro/Flicks/README.md

 The following **additional** features are implemented:

-- [x] Polished the UI by adding gradient layers
+- [x] Polish the UI by adding gradient layers.
-- [x] Added infinite scrolling
+- [x] Add infinite scrolling.
-- [x] Added tab for favorite movies (according to hardcoded account ID.
-Login VC to be added later)
+- [x] Add tab for favorite movies (according to hardcoded account ID.
+Login VC to be added later).
-- [x] Added specific movie details like rating, release date, and runtime (which required another data request)
+- [x] Add specific movie details like rating, release date, and runtime (which required another data request).